We forge and foster authentic client partnerships through innovation, trust and courage.

 As one of Mogo’s original founders, Sheri brings 20 years of media and management experience to the organization.
 She serves as CFO, providing Mogo critical financial and strategic oversight.
 Sheri is a mother to twin teenage daughters, a relentless early-morning gym-goer, and a dedicated community volunteer.

-Danielle brings nearly a decade of digital advertising experience to her role as the Director of Operations at Mogo.
+Danielle brings nearly a decade of digital advertising experience to her role as Chief Operating Officer at Mogo.
 She is well versed and experienced in digital strategy, project and operations management, and solution/systems implementation.

 As the primary steward of Mogo’s culture, Anna is passionate about cultivating a collaborative, fun work environment filled with engaged, empowered and enthusiastic team members.
 Anna brings over 20 years of experience in staffing and HR to Mogo and is responsible for all areas of HR including finding and hiring great talent.
 Anna is married, raised 2 children to adulthood, liberated them from the nest...and now they are back.